 Cedar is one of the most stable and lightweight timbers making it relatively easy to fit.
 However as with all cladding it is important that you follow some basic rules.
 Take some time to browse through the Resource Centre.
 If in doubt give us a ring and we will do our best to answer your questions.

-Most importantly, it is essential that you only use stainless steel nails or screws to fix your cedar cladding boards to avoid staining and corrosion.
+Most importantly, to fix cedar cladding you must only use stainless steel nails or screws to avoid staining and corrosion.
 We can supply the correct fixings with your cladding.